pulumi/terraform-provider-aws/website/docs/r/iam_server_certificate.html.markdown

 **Use in combination with an AWS ELB resource:**

 Some properties of an IAM Server Certificates cannot be updated while they are in use.
-In order for Terraform to effectively manage a Certificate in this situation, it is recommended you utilize the `name_prefix` attribute and enable the `create_before_destroy` [lifecycle block][lifecycle].
-This will allow Terraform to create a new, updated `aws_iam_server_certificate` resource and replace it in dependant resources before attempting to destroy the old version.
+In order for the provider to effectively manage a Certificate in this situation, it is recommended you utilize the `name_prefix` attribute and enable the `create_before_destroy`.
+This will allow this provider to create a new, updated `aws_iam_server_certificate` resource and replace it in dependant resources before attempting to destroy the old version.